Embrace the snow this winter and get out of the house—New Hampshire has skiing, Ice Castles, and beer to motivate you.

 Head out just before last chair and over to the Woodstock Inn & Brewery, where you can check-in and drop off your stuff just in time to make the last brewery tour of the day at 4 p.m.
 This ultra-small “nano” brewery makes local beer that’s famous throughout the region, and the tour gives you the chance to sample five brews while learning about the production process.

-Jump back on the slopes and enjoy the snow until the last chair of the day–there’s no reason to leave earlier, as you can be back in Boston by 6 p.m., with plenty of time to rest and get ready for work the next day.
+Stay long enough to snap a few pictures of the crystal clear winter sunset from Sugar Hill Lookout—there’s no reason to leave earlier, as you can be back in Boston in just 2 hours with plenty of time to rest and get ready for work the next day.

 More from SmarterTravel: